-The National Park Service is studying ways to improve safety on the George Washington Memorial Parkway between the City of Alexandria and Mount Vernon, and we want you to participate!
+The National Park Service (NPS) and Federal Highway Administration are studying safety at intersections on the southern section of the George Washington Memorial Parkway.
+The study is assessing possible improvements between the City of Alexandria and Mount Vernon, and we want you to participate!

 The NPS wants additional public input on which options we should pursue.
 The options include new efforts to:

 The recommendations NPS will present directly reflect input from the public, transportation stakeholders, community associations and elected officials.

 All of the solutions NPS presents will both make the road safer and protect the parkway’s historic character.
 Some could be implemented with existing funds and others would require NPS to allocate funds to support the work.

 Traffic can create challenges for park users and pedestrians who need to cross the parkway to access neighborhoods, recreational facilities, bus stops and the Mount Vernon Trail.